microsoft/terminal/doc/cascadia/Cascading-Default-Settings.md

 When we make changes to the default settings, or we make changes to the settings schema, we should make sure that we update the hardcoded `defaults.json` with the new values.
-That way, the `defaults.json` file will always have the complete set of setings in it.
+That way, the `defaults.json` file will always have the complete set of settings in it.

 ### Layering settings